ArsalAli786/Python-Basic-Assignments/README.md

 # Basic Python Assignments

-This repository contains solutions to basic Python programming assignments.
+This repository contains solutions to basic Python Programming assignments.
 It is designed for beginners to practice fundamental Python concepts and improve their coding skills.
 ## How to Use

 1. Clone this repository: